The new EOS R is not just Canon's first full-frame mirrorless camera – but the forerunner of an entire new system

 I managed a few short video clips, and having subsequently spoken to a few filmmaking pros they tend to agree that there’s enough onboard here to satisfy most professionals that might want to shoot some video around the stills for the benefit of their clients.

 The EOS R can shoot in 4K at 30fps – though, as many have pointed out, not at 60fps, which is only available at 1080p.
-This, however, will still be more than enough for most users, and there are further video-orientated features on board such as Canon Log with 12 stops of dynamic range, 10bit 4:2:2 HDMI output and a maximum recording time of 29 minutes and 59 seconds.
+This, however, will still be more than enough for most users, and there are further video-orientated features on board, such as Canon Log with 12 stops of dynamic range, 10bit 4:2:2 HDMI output and a maximum recording time of 29 minutes and 59 seconds.
 The side of the camera also features microphone and headphone jacks, but this is still clearly a photographer’s camera rather than one specifically aimed at filmmakers.

 Clearly a lot of thought has gone into what is not so much the launch of a new camera but the unveiling of what will become a complete system.
 The signs are good and, given Canon’s pedigree, you sense it knows exactly what will be required to make it all work successfully.
-The full benefit of the new RF system will reveal itself in the fullness of time, but lenses such as the new fast 50mm f/1.2 provide a tantalising taste of what can be expected; this is where all the innovation will be coming in the future.
+The full benefit of the new RF system will reveal itself in the fullness of time, but lenses such as the fast new 50mm f/1.2 provide a tantalising taste of what can be expected; this is where all the innovation will be coming in the future.
 There will also be a line-up of R camera models to choose from, with this first one destined to be somewhere in the middle of the range.
 It’s best to hold judgement until we put the Canon EOS R through a full test.
-See our next issue for that.

 |Sensor||30.3 megapixels, CMOS|